 Source: smaXtec news release

-To learn more about the smaXtec system and how the technology is helping future-proof dairy operations, visit www.smaxtec.com.
+For more information about TruAdvice’s early disease indication and how smaXtec is helping future-proof dairy operations, please visit www.smaXtec.com.